 Get More Info: Are Bunk Beds Safe For Kids?

 Bunk bed mattresses are usually somewhere around 6 inches thick, which may be too small for a rapidly growing teen.
 You’ll want to consider weight limits for both the mattress and the overall structure of the frame when you are deciding if a teen has outgrown their bunk bed days.
 Height may also be a factor, and no teen wants to sleep with their feet hanging over the top bunk.

-If you are looking to upgrade your teen’s sleep experience, you’ll want to pick a bed and a frame that can allow them to comfortably transition into their adult size and shape, and the correct investment could even follow them off to college (you can see our top bed picks for teenagers here).
+If you are looking to upgrade your teen’s sleep experience, you’ll want to pick a bed and a frame that can allow them to comfortably transition into their adult size and shape, and the correct investment could even follow them off to college.
 Look for versatility and durability when shopping for growing children, and you’re likely to see a better return on your investment.

 Should You Go with Memory Foam?

 The two most common types for bunk beds are spring and memory foam.
 But which one should you go for?

 - Foam allows the user to sink into them as the material forms to the body like a cloud.

 - Spring mattresses are a standard option that provides optimal comfort and support, but they might have a shorter lifespan, depending on the materials.
 Surely, this type is interesting for kids, because of the springs that make it bouncy, but if you're a person who wants the safest option, then it could potentially be better to opt for the first choice.